shubhambhatia2103/AWS-S3-Static-Website/README.md

 * **403 Forbidden Error:** Resolved by updating the bucket policy to allow public access.
 * **Bucket Name Uniqueness:** S3 bucket names must be globally unique, which required choosing a distinctive name.

+### Troubleshooting
+* **403 Forbidden Error:** If you encounter this error, ensure that the objects in your bucket are made public using ACLs.

 ### Technologies Used

 * **Amazon S3:** For storage and static website hosting.